OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-motion-detection.md

                 // Declare a new job.
                 IJob job = _context.Jobs.Create("My Video Motion Detection Job");

-                // Get a reference tooAzure Media Motion Detector. string MediaProcessorName = "Azure Media Motion Detector";
+                // Get a reference to Azure Media Motion Detector. string MediaProcessorName = "Azure Media Motion Detector";

                 var processor = GetLatestMediaProcessorByName(MediaProcessorName);

-                // Read configuration from hello specified file. string configuration = File.ReadAllText(configurationFile);
+                // Read configuration from the specified file. string configuration = File.ReadAllText(configurationFile);

-                // Create a task with hello encoding details, using a string preset.
+                // Create a task with the encoding details, using a string preset.
                 ITask task = job.Tasks.AddNew("My Video Motion Detection Task", processor,
                     configuration,
                     TaskOptions.None);

-                // Specify hello input asset.
+                // Specify the input asset.
                 task.InputAssets.Add(asset);

-                // Add an output asset toocontain hello results of hello job. task.OutputAssets.AddNew("My Video Motion Detectoion Output Asset", AssetCreationOptions.None);
+                // Add an output asset to contain the results of the job. task.OutputAssets.AddNew("My Video Motion Detectoion Output Asset", AssetCreationOptions.None);

-                // Use hello following event handler toocheck job progress.
+                // Use the following event handler to check job progress.
                 job.StateChanged += new EventHandler<JobStateChangedEventArgs>(StateChanged);

-                // Launch hello job.
+                // Launch the job.
                 job.Submit();

-                // Check job execution and wait for job toofinish.
+                // Check job execution and wait for job to finish.
                 Task progressJobTask = job.GetExecutionProgressTask(CancellationToken.None);

                 progressJobTask.Wait();

-                // If job state is Error, hello event handling
+                // If job state is Error, the event handling
                 // method for job progress should log errors.
 Here we check
                 // for error state and exit if needed. if (job.State == JobState.Error)